of tanks replaced

 Analysis

-The underground fiberglass tanks are all nearing the end of their life expectancy.
-The City of Bartlett is currently evaluating the tanks to begin the permanent closure and replacement cycle and will seek to replace two per year.
-Public Works has obtained approval from TDEC to permanently close these tanks and has begun the removal process in a staggered manner with the guidance of a third-party engineering firm to ensure compliance with all applicable federal, state, and local requirements.
+The underground fiberglass fuel tanks across the City of Bartlett are nearing the end of their service life.
+In response, the City is initiating a permanent closure and replacement cycle, with a goal of replacing two tanks per year.
+Public Works has received approval from the Tennessee Department of Environment and Conservation (TDEC) to proceed with permanent closures and has begun removals in a phased approach.
+This process is being carried out under the guidance of a third-party engineering firm to ensure full compliance with all applicable federal, state, and local regulations.

 CONTACT INFORMATION